 February 16 1920 — gloomy day.
 Received wire to report for duty on Clayoquot Life Boat 5pm at $105.00 per month…February 17 1920 — gloomy day.
 Sent reply to above wire to John MacLeod coxswain.
 Wrote Mother…February 22 1920 – Lovely day.
 Arrived Tofino about 4pm.
 Time started from this date on Life Boat.

-In February 1920, “returned man” Harold Monks was hired to work as extra winter crew on the Canadian Lifesaving Service of Canada in Tofino, BC.
-This job was was the beginning of Harold’s almost 40 year affiliation with the Tofino “lifeboat”.
+In February 1920, “returned man” Harold Monks was hired to work as extra winter crew on the Canadian Lifesaving Service of Canada in Tofino, British Columbia.
+This job was was the beginning of Harold’s thirty-eight year affiliation with the Tofino “lifeboat”.
 Harold’s 1920 diary and photographs give an insight into his experiences.

 The Tofino lifeboat station had a surfboat (with oars) and a power lifeboat.
 The power boat was built by in 1913 by V. M. Dafoe & Company of Vancouver.
 The boat was the first of its kind ever built in Canada.
 There was a power lifeboat at nearby Bamfield lifesaving station, but this had been imported from New York.